EricNRodriguez/recoil/packages/component/README.md

 # Overview

-The context package provides utility hooks that make writing and maintaining complex applications less challenging.
+The component package provides a higher level api to that of the dom package, increasing declarativeness and improving DX.

-The api provides two core DX improvements:
+The api provides two sets of methods:
 1. High level declarative hooks that abstract away the low level methods provided by the `dom` package
     1. `onMount`
     2. `onUnmount`